 First, requiring free and abundant off-street parking encourages additional single-occupant vehicle trips, counter to Dallas' environmental and transportation plans.
-Shown in recent studies, the addition of parking spaces itself, apart from the associated land use, creates additional traffic, especially by lone drivers.
-Single-occupant vehicle trips are targeted for reduction in Dallas' Comprehensive Environmental and Climate Action Plan (CECAP, 2020) due to their substantial contribution to harmful greenhouse gas emissions.
+Shown in recent studies, the addition of parking spaces itself, apart from the associated land use, creates additional traffic, especially by lone drivers.2324 Single-occupant vehicle trips are targeted for reduction in Dallas' Comprehensive Environmental and Climate Action Plan (CECAP, 2020) due to their substantial contribution to harmful greenhouse gas emissions.
 Through an economic lens, CECAP identifies the financial cost of roadway congestion in lost productive hours at \$12.1 billion in 2018.
-Through an environmental health lens, one study from 2010 estimates the premature mortality associated with vehicular traffic congestion to reach the thousands of deaths per year.
-Responding to these realities as well as Dallas-Ft.
+Through an environmental health lens, one study from 2010 estimates the premature mortality associated with vehicular traffic congestion to reach the thousands of deaths per year.25 Responding to these realities as well as Dallas-Ft.
 Worth's rapid population growth, 2021's Connect Dallas: Strategic Mobility Plan shifts the city's historical focus from prioritizing quick and efficient automobile trips to promoting compact growth and investment in transit, pedestrian, and bicycle infrastructure in order to give people more choices in how they travel.
 The ForwardDallas!
 Comprehensive Plan, adopted in 2006, pursues environmental sustainability and improved transportation methods and development patterns that do not require single-occupant vehicle trips.
-Attainment of Dallas' environmental, transportation, and land use goals will be frustrated as long as the City requires space for parking.